ThinleyN/ThinleyN/README.md

 Kanye quote of the day
 ---
-I still think I am the greatest.
+Winning is the only option